E-Commerce Basics: 15 Terms That Explain How Online Stores Work

 Cross-Selling

-Suggesting related or complementary products to customers, often during or after checkout (Amazon is a well-known example of this in practice).
+Suggesting related or complementary products to customers, often during or after checkout.
+Amazon’s “frequently bought together” feature is a well-known example, but the same principle works for stores of any size.

 Operations & Fulfillment (Delivering the Product)